Mathematics at SI

 - Personal Goals: Describe in detail your personal goals for achievement in the course if you are admitted on appeal.
 Reflect on (and include) how realistic these goals are.
 Also include the specific steps that you will take to achieve these goals.

-Priority will be granted to students who submit appeals by February 16th, 2018, 11:59 pm.
+Appeals will be accepted until 8:20 am, February 17th, 2017.
 Emails sent that are not sent from S.I. email addresses, incomplete emails, and appeals sent after the deadline will be denied.

 Challenge Exam for Precalculus Accelerated/Honors: